jbuncle/pigeon-proxy-server/README.md

 - **Docker Integration**: The server automatically routes requests to running containers based on `VIRTUAL_HOST` and `VIRTUAL_PORT` labels on the containers.
 - **LetsEncrypt**: LetsEncrypt certificates can be automatically generated and renewed for Docker containers using `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` labels on running containers.
 - **ModSecurity**: The server integrates with libModSecurity to check and reject malicious requests.
-- **Static Routes**: Define static routes in a JSON file, allowing routing to locations outside of Docker
+- **Static Routes**: Watches static routes in a JSON file, allowing routing to locations outside of Docker
 - **Caching**: Caches GET requests to filesystem

 ### TODO

 - Automatically generate LetsEncrypt certificates for all domains (not just Docker).
-- Watch routes files, allowing live changes
 - Allow definition of container running this app, so that it can determine which containers are accessible
 - Compression?